georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 # ... continued from above ...

   # Copy the report template
-  f = system.file("extdata", "Report_Template.Rmd", package = "raddish" )  # replace the package argument with the name of your package
+  f = system.file("extdata", "Report_Template.Rmd", package = "YOUR_PACKAGE_NAME" )  # replace the package argument with the actual name of your package

   if ( nchar(f) > 0 ) {
     file.copy( from = f, to = paste0( path, "/", projectName) )